Lawrence O'Bryan Branch

-Lawrence O'Bryan Branch (November 28, 1820 – September 17, 1862) was a North Carolina representative in the U.S. Congress and a Confederate brigadier general in the American Civil War, killed at the Battle of Antietam.
+Lawrence O'Bryan Branch (November 28, 1820 – September 17, 1862) was an American politician who served as a representative for North Carolina in the U.S. Congress and a Confederate brigadier general in the American Civil War.
+He was killed in action at the Battle of Antietam.
+He owned 40 slaves.

-Early life and career
+Early life

-Branch was born in Enfield, Halifax County, North Carolina to Major Joseph Branch and Susan Simpson O'Bryan Branch.
+Branch was born in Enfield, North Carolina to Major Joseph Branch and Susan Simpson O'Bryan Branch.
 His childhood home, The Cellar, was listed on the National Register of Historic Places in 1979.
 His family moved to Williamson County, Tennessee but his mother died when he was five and his father died in 1827.
 His uncle, Secretary of the Navy John Branch (then serving as Governor of North Carolina) assumed his guardianship and took him back to North Carolina.
 Branch moved to Washington City with his uncle when the latter took the position as Secretary of the Navy and he was tutored by Salmon P. Chase.
 He pursued a preparatory course under a private teacher in Washington, D.C., before going on to train at North Carolina's Bingham Military Academy.
 He also attended the University of North Carolina at Chapel Hill for a short time and, in 1838, graduated first in his class from Princeton College before going to study law in Nashville, Tennessee, where he also owned and edited a newspaper.

+Political career

 In 1840, Branch moved to Tallahassee, Florida and was admitted to the bar to practice law by a special act of the legislature.
 Just one year later, he went to fight in the Seminole Wars.
 In 1844, he married Nancy Haywood Blount and they had four children.
 In 1852, he moved to Raleigh, North Carolina, where he continued to practice law and became president of the Raleigh & Gaston Railroad Co.
 He also served as an elector on the Franklin Pierce ticket in 1852.
 Branch was elected as a Democrat to the 34th, 35th, and 36th Congresses (March 4, 1855 - March 3, 1861) but was not a candidate for renomination in 1860.
 On December 29, 1859, he challenged Galusha Grow to a duel after the two exchanged insults on the House Floor.
 Both men and their seconds were arrested by District of Columbia police before the duel could take place.
 On December 2, 1860, he was appointed, (but declined), the position of Secretary of the Treasury by President James Buchanan.